Aleph-Alpha/krippendorff-aleph-alpha/README.md

 -------
 ## Jupyter Notebook

-A Jupyter notebook will be added to demonstrate the usage of Krippendorff's Alpha on various datasets.
-The notebook will:
+A Jupyter notebook is added to demonstrate the usage of Krippendorff's Alpha on various datasets.